microsoft/PubSec-Info-Assistant/docs/transparency.md

 ### Prompt Engineering

 This system is primarily tuned for accuracy of response based on the data provided to the system.
-As such, much work goes into prompt engineering to ensure prevent hallucinations.
-The prompt engineering is visible to the end user when looking at the provided citations and choosing the "Thought process" tab.
+As such, much work goes into prompt engineering to prevent hallucinations.
+The prompt engineering is visible to the end user when looking at the "Thought process" tab (directly from icon, or via Citation view).

+**NOTE:** Hallucinations may not always be preventable via prompt engineering.
+End users must always validate results with citations provided.

 ## Use cases